Your Essential Boat Safety Equipment Checklist

 Crucial Maintenance for Signaling Gear

-Your signaling devices are completely worthless if they don’t work when you need them to.
+Your signaling devices are completely worthless if they don't work when you need them to.
 Regular maintenance isn't just a good idea; it's a critical safety task.
-Flares are the perfect example—every pyrotechnic device is stamped with an expiration date, usually 42 months from when it was made.
+Flares are the perfect example.
+Every pyrotechnic device is stamped with an expiration date, usually 42 months from when it was made.
 Using an expired flare is not only illegal but also incredibly dangerous, as it could fail to ignite or even malfunction in your hand.

-Before each trip, give your horn a quick test blast.
-Make sure whistles are still attached to your life jackets and check that your bell hasn't corroded in a way that would muffle its ring.
-For a more detailed look at what you need in your emergency kit, check out our guide on equipment you should have on your boat in an emergency.
+For a more detailed look at what you need in your emergency kit, check out the guide on equipment you should have on your boat in an emergency.
 Spending a few minutes on this before you leave the dock ensures your lifeline to the world is ready to go.

 Mastering Onboard Fire Safety and Prevention

 A fire on the water is one of the most terrifying situations a boater can face.
 There's simply nowhere to go.
-This reality turns that simple red canister—the fire extinguisher—into one of the most critical pieces of survival gear you'll ever own.
+This reality turns that simple red canister, the fire extinguisher, into one of the most critical pieces of survival gear you'll ever own.
 Knowing how to choose, use, and maintain it isn't just a good idea; it's a non-negotiable skill.

 Understanding Fire Extinguisher Classes